How to Create an Online Store with WordPress

-The latest WordPress update has been downloaded over 43 million times.
-It’s no accident that it is the most popular CMS in use online today; it’s powerful, easy to implement, and easy to use — just like Ecwid.
+WordPress is the most popular content management system (CMS) in use online today; it’s powerful, easy to implement, and easy to use — just like Ecwid.

-If you have a WordPress website and are looking to start selling, we’ve compiled a guide to get your store up and running smoothly and quickly.
+If you have a WordPress website and are looking to start selling online, we’ve compiled a guide to get your store up and running smoothly and quickly.

 If your site is

-Creating a store and connecting it to your website
+Creating an online store and connecting it to WordPress

 Now the fun begins!
 To start setting up your Ecwid store on your WordPress site, go to your product catalog where you can do the following:

 - Connect to 50+ helpful apps to manage your store

 Visit the Store settings popup to adjust the Appearance tab, which allows you to set up the look and feel of your store.
 Here you can edit things like the number of products to be displayed per page, or the entire layout of your store.
 There is also a section to pick what category displays by default.